Developer Guide

 API : Storage.java

-The Storage
+The Storage component,

 - can save

-objects in json format and read it back. - can save the
+UserPrefobjects in json format and read it back. - can save the

-data in json format and read it back.
+Schedule,FlashcardBankandQuizRecordsdata in json format and read it back.

 3.5.1.
 Overall Structure

-StudyBananas supports 3 different systems, namely Schedule
+StudyBananas supports 3 different systems, namely Schedule, FlashcardBank and Quiz.
+Each of these

 systems needs to store their own type of data.
-Compared to the original AddressBook3
+Compared to the original AddressBook3 where AddressBookStorage is the

 interface that exposes the functionality to save and read the data from the storage file, StudyBananas storage